Wellness Ideas for Small Businesses

 21. Seasonal Wellness Themes

-- Align wellness program activities with the seasons, such as gratitude practices in fall or outdoor walks in spring.
+- Align wellness activities with the seasons, such as gratitude practices in fall or outdoor walks in spring.

 22. DIY Fitness Corners